Malicious program downloaded to state computer at center of Monday's ransomware attack

 BATON ROUGE - State officials are hoping to be rid of an attempted cyberattack targeting Louisiana by Monday.
 Department heads told WBRZ the attack was likely instigated by an illicit file downloaded to a state-owned computer.

-A cyber fishing email sent by email Sunday was identified as the RYUK ransomware, a system built by ecrime groups who usually demands money during the attack.
+A spear fishing email sent by a hacker on Sunday was identified as the RYUK ransomware, a system built by ecrime groups who usually demands money during the attack.
 Officials say no ransom was demanded in this case and they did not respond to the email.

 According to Cybersecurity Commissioner Jeff Moulton, the ransomware attack stemmed from an unapproved software download containing a virus.
 Moulton called the incident a case of "user error."